Motley Rice LLC

 Jodi began her career applying restitution and fraud theories to the litigation against the tobacco industry which resulted in the historic Master Settlement Agreement between the state attorneys general and the tobacco industry.
 She developed expert and whistleblower testimony and synthesized millions of pages of documents for trial.
 She prepared the false-marketing and child targeting case against the tobacco industry which resulted in restrictions on cartoon ads and the retirement of Joe Camel.

 Jodi has been interviewed by various media outlets, including U.S. and foreign television, radio and print media.
 She provides pro bono work on a variety of global, national and community issues and helped establish the firm’s Charitable Contributions Committee.
-She also served as a member of the American Bar Association’s Center for Human Rights Advisory Council from 2014 to 2016.
+She served as a member of the American Bar Association’s Center for Human Rights Advisory Council from 2014 to 2016, and currently serves on the board of the PanAm 103 Lockerbie Legacy Foundation.

 National Law Journal